tauri-apps/tauri-docs/docs/guides/distribution/sign-android.md

 :::

-## Reference the keystore from the app
+## Reference the Keystore from the App

 Create a file named `[project]/src-tauri/gen/android/[your-app]/local.properties` that contains a reference to your keystore: